2022 Gartner® Magic Quadrant™ SIEM

 Gain deep insights into data flow within by monitoring individual container logs with powerful tools like Sumo Logic for logging and machine learning, saving your team’s time and accelerating the continuous delivery pipeline.

 Designing an efficient microservice architecture is no accident.
-Sumo Logic’s own Mike Mackrory outlines five patterns for staying in control of a complex environment powered by microservices:
+Libkage to old Sumo Logic’s own Mike Mackrory outlines five principles for staying in control of a complex environment powered by microservices:

-5. Automate Deployment.
+Automate deployment.
 And everything else.
-Automate code analysis, security scans, pass/fail testing, and every other possible process in your microservice environment.
+Automate code analysis, container security scans, pass/fail testing, and every other possible process in your microservice environment.

 Build your teams themselves and your general approach to a microservice architecture gradually, carefully, and in the same DevOps spirit of continual feedback and improvement.